cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

 | hidden size  | 512 |
 | epochs | 2 |

-Recommended hidden sizes are 1024 for MNIST and 256 for SST
+Recommended hidden sizes are 1024 for MNIST and 256 for SST.

 Compute classification accuracy for your task.
 1. What accuracy do you obtain on your task, and using what hyperparameters?
 This will be your "base model."